oplS17projects/Image-To-Sketch-Posterizing/README.md

 ## Schedule

 ### First Milestone (Sun Apr 9)
-Work on the filter for the image (Which is the most heaviest thing for the project).
+# Duy Truong:
+* Finished Posterizing Filter

+#Chuong Vu:
+* Finished InvertColor Filter

+We both will work on Gaussian Blur Filter.
+After that we will combine the filter and gray filter togeter to get the final image.

 ### Second Milestone (Sun Apr 16)
 Finished the filter and combine everything together.